26 Best Things to Do in Bainbridge Island WA 2026

 22. Bainbridge Island Downtown Shops

 Bainbridge Island Downtown is within walking distance (15 minutes) from the ferry.
 Every shop and restaurant presents something special.
 The Bainbridge Island Downtown Association (BIDA) helps the local community and promotes the destination among visitors and locals.
-They collaborate with businesses and market unique events and offers throughout the year.
+They collaborate with businesses and market unique events and offers year-round.

 The famous shops at Bainbridge Island Downtown are

-- Alina Korotkina Exquisite Fine Jewelry- famous for fine and custom-made jewelry, wedding bands, and rings for engagement.
+1. Alina Korotkina Exquisite Fine Jewelry is known for fine, custom-made jewelry, wedding bands, and engagement rings.

-- Churchmouse Yarns & Teas- sell fine tea, amusing fibers, and other locally made products.
+4. Churchmouse Yarns & Teas- sells fine tea, amusing fibers, and other locally made products.

 23. Blake Island Marine State Park, Manchester, WA